EstateVisio/estate-vision-studio/README.md

 There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/f3ef8939-5296-49f5-8b2d-c9b09fbb71b3) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+**Local Development**

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)